Stone by Stone (song)

-"Stone by Stone" is a song recorded by the Welsh band Catatonia, taken from their fourth studio album, Paper Scissors Stone.
+"Stone by Stone" is a song by the Welsh band Catatonia from their fourth studio album, Paper Scissors Stone (2001).
 It was written by Mark Roberts and the band, and produced by TommyD.
-It was released as their only single from that album in 2001.
+Released as the only single from the album in July 2001, the song peaked at number 19 on the UK singles chart, becoming Catatonia's final chart hit.

 Recording and release

 "Stone by Stone" was released on the Blanco y Negro label on 23 July 2001.
-It reached 19th position in the UK charts.
+It reached number 19 on the UK singles chart.
 There were rumours that the band was about to break up, fueled by singer Cerys Matthews entering drug rehabilitation for drinking and smoking.
 The rumours were denied a month after the release of "Stone by Stone", but confirmed on 21 September, making this the final single release for the band.